-28. The Company now hereby submits its 2022 TAC cost recovery filing for rates effective January 1, 2023 based on actual results through June 30, 2022 and an eighteen-month period of forecasted financials through December 31, 2023.
+30. The Company now hereby submits its 2023 TAC cost recovery filing for rates effective January 1, 2024 based on actual results through June 30, 2023 and an eighteen-month period of forecasted financials through December 31, 2024.
 A matrix identifying the location of all minimum filing requirements established for the TAC in the 2018 base rate case is included as Appendix A to this Petition.

-29. Appended to this Petition as Attachment 1 are the testimony and exhibits of Mr. Clifford Pardo, Vice President of Tax and Assistant Controller for PSEG Services Company.
-In his testimony, Mr. Pardo: (a) provides background on the 2017 Act and on the creation of Excess ADIT; (b) describes the components of Excess ADIT and provides the actual and projected flow-back ADIT balances and activity on an actual basis through June 30, 2022 and on a forecast basis through December 31, 2023; (c) describes and supports all changes to the Excess ADIT balances and/or amortizations from what was approved in the Company's 2018 base rate case Order; (d) supports the forecast for the current period SHARE deduction as well as a comparison of the most recent filed 2021 federal tax return to the estimates; (e) describes and supports the IRS ruling on the classification of excess deferred income taxes associated with accounting changes to repair deductions and mixed service costs and the post-1981 cost of removal; and (f) provides the IRS guidance on the proper classification of excess ADIT balances as protected, or any other guidance associated with the Excess ADIT or the current SHARE.
+31. Appended to this Petition as Attachment 1 are the testimony and exhibits of Mr. Clifford Pardo, Vice President of Tax and Assistant Controller for PSEG Services Company.
+In his testimony, Mr. Pardo: (a) provides background on the 2017 Act and on the creation of Excess ADIT; (b) describes the components of Excess ADIT and provides the actual and projected flow-back ADIT balances and activity on an actual basis through June 30, 2023 and on a forecast basis through December 31, 2024; (c) describes and supports all changes to the Excess ADIT balances and/or amortizations from what was approved in the Company's 2018 base rate case Order; (d) supports the forecast for the current period SHARE deduction as well as a comparison of the most recent filed 2021 federal tax return to the estimates; (e) describes and supports the IRS ruling on the classification of excess deferred income taxes associated with accounting changes to repair deductions and mixed service costs and the post-1981 cost of removal; and (f) provides the IRS guidance on the proper classification of excess ADIT balances as protected or unprotected, or any other guidance associated with the Excess ADIT or the current SHARE.

-30. Appended to this Petition as Attachment 2 is the testimony of Mr. Stephen Swetz, Senior Director - Corporate Rates and Revenue Requirements for PSEG Services Corporation.
+32. Appended to this Petition as Attachment 2 is the testimony of Mr. Stephen Swetz, Senior Director - Corporate Rates and Revenue Requirements for PSEG Services Corporation.
 In his testimony, Mr. Swetz: (a) describes the mechanism by which PSE&G proposes to flow back savings to customers; (b) describes the rate design methodology used by the Company to calculate new base rates as a result of the income tax impacts; (c) recalculates the TACs to be effective January 1, 2023; (d) addresses the treatment of PSE&G's income tax over-recovery, including interest on that over-recovery; and (e) describes the refund of PSE&G's excess deferred taxes created as a result of the 2017 Act.

-31. Appended to this Petition as Attachment 3 are clean and red-lined electric and gas tariff sheets reflecting the changes in the ETAC and GTAC as identified in Attachment 2, Schedules SS-TAC-6E and SS-TAC-6G.
+33. Appended to this Petition as Attachment 3 are clean and red-lined electric and gas tariff sheets reflecting the changes in the ETAC and GTAC as identified in Attachment 2, Schedules SS-TAC-6E and SS-TAC-6G.

-32. For the ETAC, the Company proposes a refund from January 1, 2023 through December 31, 2023 of approximately \$108.8 million, which when added to the Company's estimated under-collected balance with interest at December 31, 2022 of \$13.4 million, results in a total proposed refund to customers of approximately \$95.4 million.
+34. For the ETAC, the Company proposes a refund from January 1, 2024 through December 31, 2024 of approximately \$41.48 million, which when added to the Company's estimated under-collected balance with interest at December 31, 2023 of \$7.3 million, results in a total proposed refund to customers of approximately \$34.1 million.

-33. The proposed refund represents a decrease in the credit to electric customers of approximately \$16.5 million compared to the current ETAC.
+35. The proposed refund represents a decrease in the credit to electric customers of approximately \$61.0 million compared to the current ETAC.

-34. The annual impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 6,920 kWh annually would be an increase in the annual bill from \$1,295.28 to \$1,302.00, or \$6.72 or approximately 0.52% (based upon Delivery Rates and BGS-RSCP charges in effect October 1, 2022 and assuming that the customer receives BGS-RSCP service from PSE&G).
+36. The average monthly impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 577 kWh in an average month (6,920 kWh annually), would be an increase in their average monthly bill from \$118.34 to \$120.43, or \$2.09 or approximately 1.77% (based upon Delivery Rates and BGS-RSCP charges in effect August 1, 2023 and assuming that the customer receives BGS-RSCP service from PSE&G).